-6.1 From the research it is clear that both the Fermanagh and Omagh District has experienced a slow take-up rate of employment/industrial lands.
+- 6.1 From the research it is clear that both the Fermanagh and Omagh District has experienced a slow take-up rate of employment/industrial lands.
 This paper has provided an indication of the ability of the existing Area Plans to deliver the anticipated number of jobs required to 2030.
-Given that job market recovery has been slow in Northern Ireland, job creation for the new Plan will be challenging and therefore local economies may need to focus on growth sectors such as professional services, information and communications.
-This will also require people who are highly skilled.

-6.2 A summary of the key findings are as follows:-

-- (i) The Council area has a strong service base and future jobs growth is expected to be in sectors such as information and communication and the professional and technical services.
+Given that job market recovery has been slow in Northern Ireland, It is expected that the COVID-19 pandemic of 2020 will have an impact on the NI economy.
+There is therefore an argument for ensuring that there is sufficient development land to increase choice and flexibility and thus stimulate investment.
+Job creation for the new Plan will be challenging and therefore local economies may need to focus on growth sectors such as professional services, information and communications.
+This will also require people who are highly skilled. - 6.2 A summary of the key findings are as follows:- - (i) The Council area has a strong service base and future jobs growth is expected to be in sectors such as information and communication and the professional and technical services.
 In selecting land for development, it is important to provide sites with quality environments to attract businesses. - (ii) The number of new jobs required for the period 2015-2030 is estimated to be up to 4,875.
 The majority (80%) of these are expected to be provided within the service sector. - (iii) Based on the estimated number of jobs required in manufacturing and services, between 52 and 90 hectares of zoned land are required.
 In order to provide the maximum amount of flexibility, the LDP will seek to accommodate the higher figure of 90 hectares.
 The focus of zoning for industry and business land will be in the two main towns. - (iv) Land will also be allocated in the local towns having regard to their population and hinterland. - (v) Given the constraints affecting some of the existing zoned land, additional land will be required in both Omagh and Lisnaskea. - (vi) The Plan can help tackle disadvantage and facilitate job creation by providing a range of suitable sites for economic development including opportunities for regeneration and mixed use developments. - (vii) It is recognised that the LDP's industry and business zonings will not cater for all future economic growth.
 Within the Council area, there is a vibrant rural entrepreneurial spirit within the villages and open countryside.
-Therefore the LDP's Plan Strategy provides policies which can facilitate sustainable rural businesses. - (viii) Where there is a skills gap, there may be a need to provide additional training as well as the provision of community and other public facilities.
+Therefore the LDP's Plan Strategy provides policies which can facilitate sustainable rural businesses.

+(viii) Where there is a skills gap, there may be a need to provide additional training as well as the provision of community and other public facilities.
 The Plan Strategy will facilitate this through policy and where there are firm proposals, these will be identified in the Local Policies Plan.